On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Applications

-Thus MoM-SNIS achieves sub-Gaussian performance under minimal assumptions on $\omega$ and $f$, but requires a minimum number of particles $N$ to be larger than $8(32\sigma^2_\omega \vee 1)\log(1/\delta)$, where $\sigma^2_{\omega}$ is typically unknown to the user.
-As shown in \citet[][Proposition 3]{Dau2022}, it is not possible to obtain a similar result for MoM-SNIS that would hold for all $N$ larger than a threshold that would depend on $\delta$ only.
-The combination of MN and LV with IS has not yet be studied.

-In contrast, upon removing the bias of IS with SUIS, one can directly use MoM and obtain sub-Gaussian performance for all $n$ larger than $\lceil 8\log(1/\delta)\rceil$ (e.g. Theorem~\ref{thm:momlugosimendelson}), where $n$ is a number of independent copies of SUIS.
-Indeed, using Proposition~\ref{prop:unbiasedsnis_has_finitemoments}, for bounded test functions and under Assumption~\ref{asm:asm1} with $p> 2$, SUIS has a finite variance, for any choice of $N \geq 1$.
-We can similarly obtain guarantees from off-the-shelf results for MN \citep{minsker2021robust} and LV \citep{lee2022optimal}.
-Obvious disadvantages relative to MoM-SNIS \citep{Dau2022} include the increased variance of SUIS relative to IS, and the random nature of the computing cost.
+In contrast, since Coupling-UIS estimators are unbiased, we can directly use MoM with them, and obtain sub-Gaussian performance for all $n$ larger than $\lceil 8\log(1/\delta)\rceil$ as in Theorem~\ref{thm:momlugosimendelson}, where $n$ is a number of independent copies of Coupling-UIS.
+We could also use any other robust mean estimator, such as those proposed in \citet{minsker2021robust} or \citet{lee2022optimal}.
+Drawbacks relative to MoM-SNIS \citep{Dau2022} include the higher variance of Coupling-UIS relative to SNIS for matching costs, and the random nature of the computing cost.